kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 ```

-Output shows mismatched types error as given below .
-Automatic type casting is not allowed in Rust.
+The compiler throws a *mismatched types error* as given below.

 ```rust
    error[E0308]: mismatched types